ben-nsng/nestedset-php/README.md

 # nestedset-php

-Using Nested Sets Pattern to Model Tree Structure in PHP
+If you are not using any PHP framework and need to manage tree structure data, here is the library using Nested Sets Pattern to Model Tree Structure in PHP

 ### Installation

-To install the SDK, you will need to be using [Composer](http://getcomposer.org/) in your project.
+To install the library, you can simply clone the library and include the file pdo.nestedset.php.
+If you are using [Composer](http://getcomposer.org/) in your project, it is really simple to install nestedset-php.
-If you aren't using Composer yet, it's really simple!
-Here's how to install composer and nestedset-php.

 ```PHP
 # Install Composer